-9.1.2 Delays caused by situations outside the Company’s control (for example bad weather, airport closures, security,immigration, air traffic & ramp delays and airport personnel strikes) that inconvenience passengers who miss onward flight connections, meetings or have to stay overnight in hotels will not be the responsibility of FlyMontserrat.
+9.1.2 Delays caused by situations outside the Company’s control (for example bad weather, airport closures, security, immigration, air traffic & ramp delays, airport personnel strikes or non-availability of aviation fuel) that inconvenience passengers who miss onward flight connections, meetings or have to stay overnight in hotels will not be the responsibility of FlyMontserrat.
 It is advised that passengers take out insurance to help compensate them in this eventuality.
 Please refer to Article 11.2 regarding refunds in such situations where delays are outside the Company’s control.

 9.1.3 Passengers should leave contact details when booking so the Airline can alert passengers to any planned change to their scheduled flight times.
 If no contact numbers are possible it is up to the passenger to reconfirm their departure time with the Airline the day before travel.